0xPARC/0xparc-intro-book/src/pcp.typ

 every single possible result that Victor would need to run sum-check at the $k$th step.
-That is, the $k$th part of this phone book are a big directory where, for each possible choice of indices $(i_1, ..., i_(k-1), j_1, ..., j_(k-1))$, Penny has printed the two-variable polynomial in $FF_q [T,U]$ that arises from sum-check.
+That is, the $k$th part of this phone book are a big directory where, for each possible choice of indices $(i_1, ..., i_(k-1), j_1, ..., j_(k-1))$, Peggy has printed the two-variable polynomial in $FF_q [T,U]$ that arises from sum-check.
 (There are two variables rather than one now, because $(i_k, j_k)$ are selected in pairs.)

 This gives Victor a non-interactive way to run sum-check.
-Rather than ask Penny, consult the already printed phone book.
+Rather than ask Peggy, consult the already printed phone book.
 Inefficient?
 Yes.
 Works?
 Also yes.

 === Finishing up